n4mlz/Cyrius/kernel/src/process/DESIGN.md

   - letting the scheduler reactivate a process-specific address space on context switches.
 - User-process creation already allocates a distinct PID and thread list but continues to reference the shared kernel mappings until the paging layer exposes copy-on-write cloning.
 - When Linux compatibility arrives, each `Process` will also discriminate between host ABI and Linux ABI execution to drive syscall routing.
+- The linux-box launcher uses the per-process ABI to redirect traps from launched ELF binaries into the Linux syscall table.

 ## Error Model and Synchronization
 - `ProcessError` signals precondition violations and internal consistency issues to callers such as the scheduler.